openkruise/kruise/docs/proposals/20210628-workloadspread.md

 Define a CRD named WorkloadSpread, which can support configuration and management for elastic and multi-domain applications, even more powerful and flexible than [UnitedDeployment](https://openkruise.io/en-us/docs/uniteddeployment.html) in some ways.

-Not like the workload type, WorkloadSpread can be used with those stateless workloads, such as CloneSet, Deployment and ReplicaSet.
+Not like the workload type, WorkloadSpread can be used with those stateless workloads, such as CloneSet, Deployment, ReplicaSet and even Job.

 So users needn't learn the usage of a new workload and how to deploy and update their application by it.
 They only have to create WorkloadSpread CRs related to their existing workloads.
 Everything is just great!